 2012-13: Pettersson competed for Skelleftea in Sweden’s U20 SuperElit league as a 16-year-old and played for Sweden in the 2013 World U17 Hockey Challenge.
 He scored 4 goals with 8 assists and was +4 with 16 penalty minutes in 37 regular season games and was -1 with no points nor penalties in two SuperElit playoff games.
 Pettersson had no points and 4 penalty minutes in six games at the WHC.
 Sweden defeated Russia, 7-5, in the gold medal game.

 2013-14: Petterson made his pro hockey debut with Skelleftea in Sweden’s SHL and is an assistant captain for the club’s U20 team.
 He was +2 with no points and 2 penalty minutes in his first 10 SHL games.
 Pettersson scored 2 goals with 11 assists and was +1 with 34 penalty minutes in his first 27 SuperElit league U20 games.
-He was ranked 10th amongst International skaters in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+He was ranked seventh amongst International skaters in the Central Scouting final rankings and was selected by Anaheim in the second round (38th overall) in the 2014 NHL Draft.

-Pettersson is a long-term project in terms of his NHL potential.
-His skating ability, size and awareness suggest he can be an effective two-way defender eventually but does not play an overly abrasive style for a player his size and will need to improve his agility and strength if he is to compete on a nightly basis.
+Pettersson is playing in Sweden in 2014-15 — splitting the year between the Skelleftea men's team in the SHL and the club's junior team and also spending time with Vita Hasten in AllSvenskan.
+A long-term project in terms of his NHL potential, he is still very raw and learning the intricacies of playing defense.
+His skating ability, size and awareness suggest he can be an effective two-way defender at the NHL level but does not play an overly abrasive style for a player his size and will need to improve his agility and strength if he is to compete on a nightly basis.